gumeo/academic-kickstart/content/post/emplace-back.md

 ...
 Some more verbose diagnostic
 ```

 So we get an error.
-In the extra diagnostic we get `no known conversion for argument 1 from ‘int’ to ‘const value_type& {aka const std::vector<int>&}’`.
-So there is really no conversion here that makes sense.
+An extra diagnostic provides us with the following: `no known conversion for argument 1 from ‘int’ to ‘const value_type& {aka const std::vector<int>&}’`.
+So it seems there is no conversion here that makes sense.

-What is alarming is that if we comment out the trouble line, this works fine and when we run this we get:
+The compilation completes without errors if we comment out the trouble line.
+Running the code yields the following result:

 ```
 $ ./test